calebtbw/Synergy-Modules/README.md

 # Synergy Modules

-External Modules for Synergy, some also Synergizes with Fabian(Middel)'s Masterflix V3, GGServers Modules.
+External Modules for Synergy, some also Synergizes with Middel's Masterflix V3, GGServers Modules.

 | Cog | Version | Description |
 | --- | ------- | ----------- |